-The nature of winter walking as a recreational activity doesn't require a formal system of governance, however there is a web of support for all winter walkers, comprising the national Mountain Training organisations, the Mountain Training Association and the mountaineering councils, among other organisations.
+The nature of winter walking as a recreational activity doesn't require a formal system of governance, however there is a web of support, comprising the national Mountain Training organisations, the Mountain Training Association and the mountaineering councils, among other organisations.
 These organisations directly and indirectly support and enable activity across the spectrum, from youth groups and challenge events to independent adults and professional instructors.

-The Mountain Training part of this network provides skills training and nationally recognised leadership qualifications as well as information on good practice through a range of publications.
-Gaining a Mountain Training qualification is the formalisation of your experience and competence to be responsible for others while camping, walking, climbing or mountaineering.
+Mountain Training provides skills training and nationally recognised leadership qualifications and information on good practice through a range of publications.
+Gaining a Mountain Training qualification is the formalisation of your experience and competence to be responsible for others.
 Through a network of approved course providers across the UK and Ireland, over 10,000 candidates attend a Mountain Training course each year and go on to lead and inspire millions of people.
 Mountain Training's vision, mission and ethos underpins all decision making and activity.

 Candidates can join Mountain Training's Association (MTA) as a Trainee or Full member.
-In joining the association, you will have access to training opportunities to support your development and become part of a community of trainee and qualified leaders with a shared interest.
-By providing the highest quality personal development opportunities including workshops, webinars and a quarterly magazine Mountain Training's Association supports and develops its members to excel.
+In joining the association, you will have access to training opportunities, support, and become part of a community of trainee and qualified leaders.
+The Association provides the highest quality personal development opportunities including workshops, webinars a yearly conference, and a quarterly magazine.